Educative.io is a coding educational resource with a library of courses for anyone to learn and lead a software engineering role.

 I found that the course format allowed me to quickly flip back and forth to catch up on something like you would have it when reading a printed book, but it might not be everyone.

 But who should be using Educative.io?
 That’s our next stop.

 Who is the Platform for?

-Everything on Educative.io pertains to coding, coding, coding so basically it’s for anyone who is a software techie.
+Everything on Educative.io pertains to coding, coding, coding, so it’s for anyone who is a software techie.

 For an enterprise, conducting onboarding exercises can be hectic.
-How do you manage the employees, how do you access their level of preparedness?
+How do you manage the employees?
+How do you assess their level of preparedness?

 Educative.io’s enterprise solution can make things easier.
-I discovered that businesses can use it to create and assign onboarding plans and monitor the progress of their test members in a simple dashboard.
+I discovered that businesses could use it to create and assign onboarding plans and monitor the progress of their test members in a simple dashboard.

 You can use it to prepare for tech interviews.
 There is a whole library of courses dedicated to interviewing prep.